adazzle/devops-coding-challenge/README.md

 * Document each step.
 * Make it easy to install

-Give our account `Freewheel` access to your fork, and send us an email when you’re done.
+Give us access to your fork, and send us an email when you’re done.
 Feel free to ask questions if anything is unclear, confusing, or just plain missing.

 # Extra Credit